This spectacular walk has a little bit of everything – bush, beach, headlands and vineyards.

-Beginning with a walk through restored and regenerating bush up to the headland for some spectacular views of the islands of the Hauraki Gulf.
+We start with a walk through restored and regenerating bush up to the headland for some breathtaking views of the islands of the Hauraki Gulf.

 ABOUT THIS WALK